Apollys/TheLibraryOfLife/principles__ray_dalio.md

 > 1. Have clear goals.
 >
-> 2. Identify and don't tolerate the problems taht stand in the way of your achieving those goals.
+> 2. Identify and don't tolerate the problems that stand in the way of your achieving those goals.
 >
 > 3. Accurately diagnose the problems to get at their root causes.
 [Don't just band-aid symptoms; fix root causes.]
 >
-> 4. Design plans taht will get you around them.
+> 4. Design plans that will get you around them.
 >
 > 5. Do what's necessary to push these designs through to results.
 >